Author Guidelines

 The manuscripts can be accepted/published in the Indonesian Treasury Review (ITRev) if the author meets the following requirements:

-2. Papers are written in Indonesian or English.
-Articles are typed in MS Word/similar program with the format [.docx] on A4 paper with a 2.5 cm top margin, 2 cm bottom edge, 2 cm right, and 2.5 cm left.
+- Papers are written in English.
+Articles are typed in MS Word/similar program with the format [.docx] on A4 paper with a 2.5 cm top margin, 2,5 cm bottom edge, 2,5 cm right, and 2.5 cm left.
 Papers must be written in Cambrian letters, size 10, and single-spaced.
 (Article templates can be downloaded here)

-3. Authors submit digital manuscripts in [.docx] format through the ITRev's website (https://itrev.kemenkeu.go.id).
-At the time of submission of the article manuscript, the author must upload the Originality Statement, which has been stamped (can be downloaded here), the Scientific Work Explanation Sheet (can be downloaded here), and the Author Identity Form or Curriculum Vitae (can be downloaded here).
+- Authors must first create an account and log in to https://itrev.kemenkeu.go.id before submitting manuscripts in digital format (.docx) via the Submissions menu.
+Additionally, they are required to upload mandatory supporting documents, such as the Originality Statement, which has been stamped (can be downloaded here), the Scientific Work Explanation Sheet (can be downloaded here), and the Author Identity Form or Curriculum Vitae (can be downloaded here).

 PAPER STRUCTURE

-The full paper manuscript contains 6,000 and 8,000 words, including abstracts, references, tables, figures and graphics.
+The paper manuscript contains 15-20 pages, including abstracts, references, tables, and figures.
 Articles are written by following the following systematics:

 Titles